-I still have a little ways to go to get to my goal but I’m taking my time and enjoying the process.
-I eat all my food groups, have no digestion issues and I’m way healthier physically and emotionally than I once was.
+I still have a little ways to go to get to my goal.
+But I’m taking my time and enjoying the process.
+I eat all my food groups, have no digestion issues and I’m way healthier physically and emotionally than before.
 I don’t classify any food as good or bad or fear eating anything either.
-If I feel like having something like ice cream (which I love) I don’t worry at all about it.
+If I feel like having something like ice cream (which I love) then it’s no worry at all.
 I don’t overeat or stress, I simply enjoy and be thankful for it.
-I eat real foods 95% of the time and enjoy other foods ONLY when I feel like I want to.
+Eating real foods 95% of the time and enjoy other foods ONLY when I feel like I want to.
 It’s important to find your balance for better eating habits.

 I know change can be a scary thing but it doesn’t have to be.
 Change can lead to a lot of wonderful things.
 It can transform our lives in ways we couldn’t possibly imagine.
 Change is the journey to transformation, our fear becomes a road block.
 Once we find a way around whatever is holding us back, can we truly begin to live.